By Mehmet Kurtkaya

 Lapis Lazuli, Carnelian trade routesSky-colored lapis lazuli was a major part of the Sumerian mythology and the most important gemstone for them.
 However, there are no lapis lazuli mines in the area.
 In fact, the closest lapis lazuli mine is in Afghanistan, more than a thousand kilometers away!

 The trail of ziggurats coincides with the trade route of lapis lazuli from the Badokskan mountains of eastern Afghanistan.
-By analyzing the lapis lazuli trade, a Turkish retired emergency physician, Dr. Metin Gunduz, demonstrated in a 2012 article published in an international anthropology journal that Sumerians' original location was Turkmenistan.
+By analyzing the lapis lazuli trade, a Turkish retired emergency physician, Dr. Metin Gunduz, suggested in a 2012 article published in an international anthropology journal that Sumerians' original location was Turkmenistan.

 I should add that lapis lazuli is found in Predynastic Egypt about 6000 years BP and the transportation route inevitably includes Sumer lands!
 Lapis lazuli trade coincides fully with the trail of pyramids!
 The people who brought the lapis lazuli gemstone from Afghanistan were the same people who built the pyramids.
 Like pyramids, lapis lazuli is central to their culture!